Skip to main content

 Step 1: Enter your domain

-Step 2: Analyze the zone-by-zone report
+Step 3: Analyze the report and fix issues

 What is the DNSSEC chain of trust?